mqless/mqless.github.io/_docs/part-2.md

 ## Introduction

 The device should read and record the temperature.
-We will save the temperature in the actor state.
+We will save the temperature in the actor state and read it from when requested.

 ## The bits